 Newly arrived refugees, their family members and persons who have been granted family reunification with a Norwegian or Nordic citizen are given 600 hours tuition free of charge.

-Immigrants who come from outside the EEA-/EFTA area with a work permit are entitled to take part in 300 hours of tuition, but they have no legal right to get the courses for free.
+Immigrants who come from outside the EEA-/EFTA area with a work permit are obliged to take part in 300 hours of tuition, but they have no legal right to get the courses for free.

 EU citizens, students and au-pairs have to pay for their tuition and for the Norwegian language test.